The basic handwriting strokes

-- The other advantage is that the child starts to recognise the strokes that make up any new letters that they encounter.
+• The other advantage is that the child starts to recognize the strokes that make up any new letters that they encounter.
 This is the start of developing the connection between printed letters and the motor plan for the letter.

-- Once a child has learned the to write and recognise the letter strokes, they will quickly recognise them in any new letter they encounter and are often able to print the letter with minimal specific training for the writing the particular letter.
+• Once a child has learned the to write and recognize the letter strokes, they quickly recognizing them in any letter they encounter and are often able to print the letter with minimal specific training for the writing the particular letter.

-The term doughnut is used for the closed rounded stroke used to form letters such as an a or d.
-Because it is an unusual name it differentiates the stroke from a circle.
+The name "donut" is used for the closed rounded stroke used to form letters such as an a or d.
+Because it is an unusual name it differentiates the letter stroke from drawing a circle.

-It also starts with the letter d.
-This allows the child to remember that a d starts with a doughnut in contrast to a b which starts with a bat (stick) followed by a ball (closed hump).
+The name donut also starts with the letter d.
+This allows the child to remember that a d starts with a donut stroke in contrast to a b which starts with a bat (stick) followed by a ball (closed hump).

-Letters are formed by writing the letter strokes in succession
+Letters are formed by linking the letter strokes

-Doughnut letters are formed by a doughnut followed by a stick or tail.
-A doughnut is always written in an anticlockwise direction.
+Donut letters are formed by a donut followed by a stick or tail.
+A donut letter stroke is always written in an anticlockwise direction.

 Stick letters start with a stick followed by an open or closed hump.